MEASURABLE HYPOTHESES (testable predictions)

 3) Significant correlations (requires STATISTICAL comparisons, coefficients of determination, etc.).

-Although it is not necessary to include details of which statistical tests will be performed, writing Measurable Hypotheses that clearly state statistical comparisons (or other objective criteria) is clear and helpful.
+Although it is not necessary to include details of which statistical tests will be performed, writing Measurable Hypotheses that clearly lead to statistical comparisons (or other objective criteria) is helpful.

 Measurable Hypotheses do not need to be one sentence.